-It bears repeating; everyone’s investments are very personal decisions based on where they think they want to be.
-No one else knows your plans, and your circumstances, better than you and your family.
+It bears repeating: everyone’s investments are very personal decisions based on where they think they want to be.
+No one else knows your plans, and circumstances, better than you and your family.
 No one is better placed to advise you than you yourself.

 Who would you never take investment advice from?
 Share your stories in the Comments box below.

 The information provided in this article has been provided as general advice only.
-We have not considered your financial circumstances, needs or objectives and you should seek the assistance of your GPS Wealth Limited (GPS) Adviser before you make any decision regarding any products mentioned in this communication.
-Whilst all care has been taken in the preparation of this material, no warranty is given in respect of the information provided and accordingly neither GPS nor its related entities, employees or agents shall be liable on any ground whatsoever with respect to decisions or actions taken as a result of you acting upon such information.
+We have not considered your financial circumstances, needs, or objectives, and you should seek the assistance of your GPS Wealth Limited (GPS) Adviser before you make any decision regarding any products mentioned in this communication.
+Whilst all care has been taken in the preparation of this material, no warranty is given in respect of the information provided and accordingly neither GPS nor its related entities, employees, or agents shall be liable on any ground whatsoever with respect to decisions or actions taken as a result of you acting upon such information.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him here and here.